MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P07-Updating-Post-Model/content.md

 >
 > ![Posts container](assets/post-container.png)

-The screenshot URL is inside an object, so we'll need to access it through a **nested container** using the `PreviewImageURLKeys`:
+Finally, we need to set the `previewImageURL`.
+The actual URL that we need from `screenshot_url` is nested within the `screenshot_url` object in the API response, so we'll need to access it through a **nested container** (more info on those [here](https://developer.apple.com/documentation/swift/keyeddecodingcontainer/2893204-nestedcontainer)) using the `PreviewImageURLKeys`:

 > [action]
 > Add this add the bottom of the initializer: